pfren1998/SELINA/docs/source/demo.md

 └── res
 ```

 The query data used here is from [mTORC1 activation in lung mesenchyme drives sex- and age-dependent pulmonary structure and function decline](https://www.nature.com/articles/s41467-020-18979-4).
-The reference data are listed in the table.
+The citation papers of the reference data are listed in the following table.

 |          Dataset           |                                                                                                        Study                                                                                                        |
 | :------------------------: | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |